braindef/word-stats/readme.txt

 **Why other common tests aren't included?**

 These three tests don't rely on syllable counting, which is a bit more complicated and language dependent.
-I may try to add them in future versions.

 **How accurate are the tests?**

 Word Stats uses simple algorithms.
 For fairly ordinary English texts they will closely match human counting; for example, the algorithm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
 The margin of error will be greater for short pieces with dashes and apostrophes or in other languages, but they should be still good indicators.

 **Do the tests really reflect how easy is the text?**

 They try to reflect how easy the text is to read.
 You can write an article about relativity in simple English and it will be rated as low level.
-Also, poor writing skills can cheat the indexes; for example by abusing periods or commas.

-**The readability index column doesn't show any value after installing the plugin**

-The values are cached once each post is saved.
-A feature to recalculate all manually is already in the To Do list.

 = About the live stats =

 **Why the live counters seem to lag?**

-The calculations are refreshed every 15 seconds.
+The calculations are refreshed every 5 seconds.

 **How does Word Stats pick the relevant keywords?**

 It shows any keyword that appears at least three times and at least 1/5 times the top keyword.
 Words blacklisted in the settings page are excluded.

 Post tags can be counted optionally as keywords.
 They are added when the post is loaded.
 If you add new tags, save the post and reload it.

 = About the counting algorithm =

 **Why the live word count doesn't match the saved stats?**

 The live count uses the JavaScript regex engine (ECMA-262), while the saved stats uses PHP's Perl Compatible Regular Expressions.
 Also the JavaScript code uses the browser to strip HTML tags, while the PHP code uses an internal function.
 There are small differences on how they process the text.

-This may be fixed in future versions by replacing the JavaScript functions with AJAX calls.

 **The word counts don't include all public post types**